abyssonym/bizarre_dimension/README.md

 In non-Ancient Cave mode, gift boxes will be replaced with an item that is similar in value to their contents in the normal game.
 However, every gift box has a 20% chance of being replaced by an item of any value, so there is a chance you could get a very good item very early.

+## PC and NPC sprites – `p` and `n`

+A special note should be made when playing with these flags enabled in non-Ancient-Cave modes, either Keysanity or "normal" EarthBound: There are a few scripted events that are bugged when these flags are used.
+It will appear that the game is softlocked, but usually it will proceed after waiting 5-10 minutes.
+(Usually an NPC is walking all the way across the entire world map after spawning at an incorrect location.)

+While they won't actually lock your game, these bugs are obviously annoying, so you may want to not use these flags if you are playing a non-Ancient-Cave mode.
+If you do encounter one of these situations, let us know where it is, as we would like to eventually fix all of them.

+Currently known bugged events:
+- Post Twoson show
+- Delivering the Diamond on the bridge

 ## Run button patch

 Bizarre Dimension includes a patch that adds a run button to the game.
 Holding `Y` will make the characters run as if they had used a Skip Sandwich.
 If you do not want this feature, follow the instructions in the program to disable it.